HarunMbaabu/Data-Analytics-Course-Resources/WEEK 4, DAY 2 GUIDE.md

 - Understand power bi features.

+- Learn the different parts we can load data from.

 - Understand different ways of loading data.

         - Understand how to get json, excel and csv data(Files were shared in the WhatsApp group).